A Central Limit Theorem for Punctuated Equilibrium: Acknowledgements

 \section{Acknowledgements}

+A significant part of this work was done at the Department of Mathematics, Uppsala University, Sweden, during my postdoc which was supported by the Knut and Alice Wallenberg Foundation.
+Currently I am supported by the Swedish Research Council (Vetenskapsr\aa det) grant no. $2017$--$04951$.
 I would like to acknowledge Olle Nerman for his suggestion on adding jumps to the branching OU process, Wojciech Bartoszek for helpful suggestions concerning ergodic arguments, Venelin Mitov and Tanja Stadler for many discussions.
-I would like to thank two anonymous reviewers who found a number of errors and whose comments immensely improved the manuscript.
+I would like to thank anonymous reviewers who found a number of errors and whose comments immensely improved the manuscript.
 I am especially grateful for pointing out a number of flaws in the original proof of Corollary \ref{corvarEexpPsi} and suggesting a significantly more elegant way of proving it.
-I was supported by the Knut and Alice Wallenberg Foundation.
+I am also grateful to Torkel Erhardsson and our collaboration \citep[][]{KBarTErh2019arXiv} which allowed for a correct formulation of Thms. \ref{thmCLTYOUjpsConst} and \ref{thmCLTYOUjpsae0}.